 The traditional form of polished concrete flooring involves 10-12 passes with a diamond grinder to hone the concrete into a smooth, glossy surface.
-While this type of flooring has been extremely popular in recent times, not every slab can be polished successfully and pricing is typically at the higher end.
+While this type of flooring has been extremely popular in recent times, especially in retail flooring projects, not every slab can be polished successfully and pricing is typically at the higher end.

-Because of this, a somewhat simpler and more cost-effective alternative can be done using clear epoxies that rely on the resin to flatten the surface instead.
-This can be a basic “grind and seal”, which results in a more rustic warehouse look, or, with the right product and thicker films, it can create the mirror-like finish of a genuine polished concrete floor.
+Because of this, a somewhat simpler and more cost-effective alternative can be done using a clear epoxy resin to flatten the surface instead.
+This can be a basic "grind and seal", which results in a more rustic warehouse look, or, with the right product and thicker films, it can create the mirror-like finish of a genuine polished concrete floor.

 A common mistake people make with traditional polished concrete flooring is assuming every concrete slab can be polished to the same standard.
 In reality, there are a number of reasons a concrete slab may be unsuitable for polishing.